 The first installment of Unit #44 was hilarious.
 Issue #2 is even better.
 It's been a few months since my last review but I never felt lost.
 A couple of agents lose a storage unit containing alien technology and shenanigans ensue as they try to get it back.

 This issue gives insight into the villain plot and fleshes out the setting a bit.
 The issue also details how the tech got here in the first place.
 The story goes back to the Roswell crash in 1947 and riffs on alien conspiracy theories.
-Aliens survive the crash and are given refuge while the government reverse engineers the technology.
+Aliens survive the crash and are given refuge while the government reverse-engineers their technology.

-Another cool thing about the series is that although the comic book is driven by humor there is still an underlying story to be invested in.
+Another cool aspect of the series is that the comic is driven by humor but there is still an underlying story to be invested in.
 Wes could have gone the Un/Sacred route of creating an extended Sunday comic strip, but they decided to tell a legit story.
-The story is compelling and is balanced well against the gags that come at an amazing clip and land with a decent hit rate.
+The script is compelling and balanced well against the gags that come at an amazing clip.

-The only gripe I have is that the cover doesn't reflect anything that happens in the actual comic.
+The only gripe I have is that the cover doesn't reflect anything that happens in the actual book.
 It doesn't detract from the story but this isn't usually a problem I see at Alterna.
-I hope it isn't a trend.

 On that note, check out this series.
 It finished awhile back and comes together a lot better than you'd expect at the outset.
 Unit 44 is still one of the best value propositions in comics.